ksavvopoulos/javascript-collection/README.md

 =====================

 Spyreqs is a library that contains general purpose methods useful for interacting with<br>
-the sharepoint lists and files.It is dependent only on the jQuery and the SP.RequestExecutor<br>
+the sharepoint lists and files.It is dependent on the jQuery.
-which if not present spyreqs will attempt to fetch on its own.

 The spyreqs library exposes to the window the spyreqs object which has three properties:<br>